 Live chat support and the ubiquitous online form are augmented with webinars, written guides, company blogs and a thriving online community.
 The community is a two-way street.
 Users can recommend improvements to Salesforce software and discuss existing platforms, their limitations and workarounds with knowledgeable fellow users.

-While Service Cloud’s functionalities are undeniably impressive, we must reiterate that the most expensive Unlimited package costs $300 per user, per month, with more than 20 additional services commanding separate fees, such as service analytics apps and intelligent forecasting.
+While Service Cloud’s functionalities are undeniably impressive, we must reiterate that the most expensive Unlimited package costs $500 per user, per month, with 14 additional services commanding separate fees, such as service analytics apps and intelligent forecasting.
 That makes it the most expensive contact center package we’ve tested.
 You’d have to want these features to justify their costs.

 Service Cloud’s functionalities and costs are justifiable if you want to unite your telephone and CRM systems or operate in a sandbox.
 For everyone else, Service Cloud may seem unduly complex and involved.
 Many smaller businesses want an out-of-the-box platform ready to go from day one with good technical support.
-It’s worth repeating that 24/7 toll-free telephone support is only available to Unlimited customers, who receive exclusive access to Salesforce-certified experts as part of the Premier Success Plan.
+It’s worth repeating that 24/7 toll-free telephone support is only available to Unlimited and Einstein 1 Service customers and for clients on lower tiers willing to pay a premium of 30% on top of its plan fees.
 Everyone else makes do with the Standard package, which is far less comprehensive.

 Service Cloud doesn’t offer valuable features found in rival suites, including webinar tools, performance management tools like training and coaching packages, sentiment analysis and advanced analytics.
-You’ll need to explore the broader suite of Salesforce tools or invest in third-party software for these features.
+You’ll need to explore the broader suite of Salesforce tools or look for third-party apps with these features.
 For example, an integrated tool called Salesforce Service Cloud Voice provides interactive voice response via an Amazon Connect integration.
+Remember that you can’t access the app store or use the apps unless you’re on the Pro Suite plan at $100 per user, per month.

 When exploring contact center software solutions like Service Cloud, we investigated the capabilities and features of different contact center software, speaking to agents and researching websites and user forums to identify key pros and cons.
 We prioritized three key areas — customer support, pricing and available features — while investigating platform-specific features like Salesforce’s Einstein AI system and sandbox capabilities.
 We also ignored generic attributes like the 99.999 percent service level agreement any contact center software provider should promise to honor.